 Stunning sweeping sand dunes are found on this Island.
 Playa de las Cantera and Playa del Ingles are just two stunning beaches to visit on the Island.
 Also perfect for diving, hiking and visiting museums which are very child friendly.

 Glorious dunes and sheltered coves, great for tots that love exploring!
-Visit Corralero Viejo, Costa Calma ans Playa del Matorral.
-Futureventura is also famous for its water parks, boat rides and snorkelling courses.
+Visit Corralero Viejo, Costa Calma, Caleta de Fuste and Playa del Matorral.
+Futureventura is also famous for its water parks, boat rides and snorkelling in the Canary Islands.

 So why is it such a great place to take a family holiday?